 Mobile killing squads massacred over one million Jews in the first years of the war and were aided by the neighbors of the victims.

-- 1Why were people willing to turn in their neighbors over to killers and revel in their death?
+- 1Why were some people willing to turn their neighbors and friends over to the Nazis or take part in murder themselves?

 Wisconsin Academic Standards

 This lessons meets the following Academic Standards required by the Wisconsin Department of Public Instruction.